Taiwan won't 'bow' to China, says President Tsai | DW | 10.10.2021

 In her National Day speech, Taiwan's president called on Beijing to respect her country's sovereignty.
 The remarks came one day after China's Xi Jinping reiterated his desire for reunification.

-Taiwanese President Tsai Ing-wen took a strong stance against Chinese aggression on Sunday, saying in a speech that her country would "not bow to pressure" from Beijing.
+Taiwanese President Tsai Ing-wen took a strong stance against what Taipei sees as Chinese aggression on Sunday, saying in a speech that her country would "not bow to pressure" from Beijing.

 Tsai said she hoped for an easing of tensions, but that "we will continue to bolster our national defense and demonstrate our determination to defend ourselves in order to ensure that nobody can force Taiwan to take the path China has laid out for us... as it offers neither a free and democratic way of life for Taiwan, nor sovereignty for our 23 million people."